If you’re a big fan of your dog and gardening, you may have wondered about adding dog-safe plants.

 While this is a shortlist, they provide a nice variety.
 See what works best for you, your home, and, most importantly, your four-legged friend.

-There are a wide variety of different heights and colors amongst these, so we hope these dog-safe plants provide a starting point for gardening plans.
-Good luck!
+These dog-safe plants come in various heights and colors, so we hope they provide a starting point for gardening plans.